vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 * If the reference price no longer exists (e.g. no best bid)
 * If the price moves to a value that means it would create an invalid order if the offset was applied

+### Iceberg order
+An iceberg order is a limit order for a large amount that, rather than being entered as a single large order of that size, is placed on the book as a smaller order that is replenished as that order amount is filled.
+The peak / 'visible' amount can be filled with one trade, while the reserve is used to support the smaller order amount.

+In other words, an iceberg order allows for the smaller order amount, known as the peak size, to be replenished from a 'hidden' total size.
+An iceberg's peak size is replenished in full until the whole iceberg's volume trades away, or the order is cancelled or expires.
+It's replenished whenever the peak drops below the minimum visible size, set when submitting the order.
+If the reserve amount becomes lower than the peak size, the peak size is then set to the full remaining amount, with nothing in reserve.

+While on a centralised exchange the full size of an iceberg order would be hidden, as Vega is a fully public blockchain, the entire order can be deduced.
+However, even publicly visible iceberg orders allow a trader to remain competitively present on the order book without needing to supply excess volume into a large aggressive order.

+#### Submit an iceberg order
+An iceberg order is submitted by populating the following optional fields in an order submission:
+* Peak size - Size of the order that is visible and be filled by a single order.
+* Minimum visible size - Amount the peak size needs to drop to before it is refreshed.

+An iceberg order must have a persistent [time in force](#times-in-force): GTC, GTT, GFA, GFN.

+The price for an iceberg order can be set like a standard limit order, or it can be pegged to a reference price.

+#### Iceberg order execution
+If an iceberg order, on entry, crosses with the best bid/ask price, it will trade using its full quantity, **not** the peak size.
+This prevents an iceberg order from being crossed after refreshing.

+When the iceberg order enters the order book passively, it trades like a typical persistent order, where the peak size is the displayed size.

+On refresh, the replenished order will get a new time priority, as it's treated like a new order.

+#### Amend an iceberg order
+An iceberg order can be amended.
+The remaining amount can be increased or decreased, while the peak size will stay the same.
+If the amended remaining amount is smaller than the peak size, the peak size is automatically reduced to be the same as the amended remaining amount.

+Amending an iceberg does not affect the peak size's time priority.

 ### Conditional order parameters
 Orders with certain parameters offer conditions that can be set to determine when and how they're used.

 #### Post-only
-Post-only is a condition that's only available for limit order can be set as post-only if you only want the order to be sent when it can enter the order book, and thus not immediately, neither partly nor entirely, cross with any orders already on the book.
+Post-only is a condition that's only available for limit orders.
+A limit order can be set as post-only if you only want the order to be sent when it can enter the order book, and thus not immediately, neither partly nor entirely, cross with any orders already on the book.
 If the order would have immediately traded, it is instead stopped, and the party receives a response that the order was stopped to avoid a trade occurring.

 A post-only order will not incur [fees](./fees-rewards.md) if executed in continuous trading.
 However, if the order trades at an auction uncrossing, it may incur a fraction of liquidity and infrastructure fees.